The external HTTP(S) load balancers address many use cases. This page provides some high-level examples.

 - Hybrid connectivity NEGs overview

-- Setting up an external HTTP(S) load balancer with on-premises or other cloud backends
+- Setting up an external Application Load Balancer with on-premises or other cloud backends

 Load balancing with Private Service Connect

-You can use a global external HTTP(S) load balancer to access managed services that are published using Private Service Connect.
+You can use a global external Application Load Balancer to access services that are published using Private Service Connect.

-For more information, see Using Private Service Connect to publish and consume managed services.
+For more information, see About Private Service Connect backends.